SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/viewing-assets.md

 ### To modify an asset

-The fields that are editable are marked using an dit icon against the fields.
+The fields that are editable are marked using an edit icon against the fields.

 To modify any of the asset details, click edit icon, enter new details and save the same.